matomo-org/developer-documentation/docs/heatmap-session-recording/setup.md

 <input type="text" name="sensitivedata" data-piwik-mask>
 ```

-Alternatively, you can mask a set of form fields within within your web page like this:
+Alternatively, you can mask a set of form fields within your web page like this:

 ```html
 <div data-piwik-mask>